vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

-It doesn’t look like there’s a variable option you can set to *prevent* the setting, and so you add in a couple of lines to `~/.vim/after/ftplugin/perl.vim` to *correct* it instead, and you’re done:
+It doesn’t look like there’s a variable option you can set to *prevent* the setting, and so you add in a couple of lines to `~/.vim/after/ftplugin/perl.vim` to *correct* it instead:

 ```vim
 setlocal formatoptions-=r
 ```

-Note that you don’t need to add a [`b:undo_ftplugin`][uf] command here, either;
-the stock filetype plugin already includes a revert command for `'formatoptions'`, so you can fix this annoying problem with just one line.
+This does the trick.
+Note that you don’t need to add a [`b:undo_ftplugin`][uf] command here, either; the stock filetype plugin already includes a revert command for `'formatoptions'`, so you can fix this annoying problem with just one line.

 ### Blocking unwanted configuration

 Perhaps a filetype plugin or indent plugin for a given language is just irredeemably wrong for you.
-For example, suppose you’re annoyed with the stock indenting behaviour for `php`; you find you just can’t predict where you’ll end up on any given new line, you can’t configure it to make it work the way you want it to, and it’s just too frustrating to deal with it.
-Rather than carefully undoing each of its settings, you decide it would be better if all near-1000 lines of `$VIMRUNTIME/indent/php.vim` just didn’t load at all, so you can go back to plain old [`'autoindent'`][ai] until you can find or write something better.
+For example, suppose you’re annoyed with the stock indenting behaviour for `php`.
+You just can’t predict where you’ll end up on any new line, you can’t configure it to make it work the way you want it to, and it’s just too frustrating to deal with it.
+Rather than carefully undoing each of the plugin’s settings, you decide it would be better if all near-1000 lines of `$VIMRUNTIME/indent/php.vim` just didn’t load at all, so you can go back to plain old [`'autoindent'`][ai] until you can find or write something better.

 Fortunately, at the very beginning of the disliked file, we find a **load guard**: